-Interim Finance Manager (14/12/23)
+Interim Finance Manager (12/3/24)

 The cost of engaging the CfGS in this work has been covered by the corporate funding provided through the Local Government Association (LGA) for improvement activities following the Government intervention.
-Members Allowances in relation to the proposed new committees remain unchanged and would be subject, upon Members request, to an independent review from the Remuneration Panel following 6 months of the new structure being in place.
+Members Allowances in relation to the proposed new committees remain unchanged and would be subject, upon Members request, to an independent review from the Remuneration Panel which is due to take place in March 2024.